inmanta/inmanta-core/docs/reference/projectyml.rst

 file.
 This used to be controlled by the :class:`~inmanta.module.InstallMode` set at the project level or at a module level.

+Make sure the agents have access to the index(es) configured at the project level.

 Run a full compile after upgrading in order to export the project pip config to the server, so that it is available for agents.

-# TODO add to the list of breaking changes + deprecations
-  deprecation-note:
+This will ensure that the agents follow the pip config defined in the project.
+For reference, prior to ``inmanta-core 11.0.0``, the agents were using their respective system's pip config.

+Deprecation notes:
+""""""""""""""""""

     - Allowing the installation of pre-release versions for v2 modules through the :class:`~inmanta.module.InstallMode` is no longer supported.
 Use the project.yml ``pip.pre`` section instead.

-  breaking change:
+Breaking changes:
+"""""""""""""""""

     - Indexes defined through the ``repo`` option with type ``package`` will be ignored.
     - Dependencies for v1 modules will now be installed according to the pip config in the project configuration file, while they previously always used the system's pip config.
     - The agent will follow the pip configuration defined in the :ref:`project_yml`.

-  - Changes relative to ``inmanta-2023.4`` (OSS)
+Changes relative to ``inmanta-2023.4`` (OSS):
+"""""""""""""""""""""""""""""""""""""""""""""

     - ``pip.use_config_file`` is refactored into ``pip.use-system-config``.
     - An error is now raised if ``pip.use-system-config`` is false and no "primary" index is set through ``pip.index-url``.
     - Pip environment variables are no longer ignored when ``pip.use-system-config`` is true and the corresponding option